 Once you login to the Complaint Resolution Program, you will see a dashboard with the following options appearing on the left.

-Open complaints – Clicking this option will take you a list of complaints that came in during the last 30 days and are not yet resolved.
-You can opt to strike up a conversation with the reviewer for complaints displayed here as these complaints are from customers who wish to participate in CRP.
+CRP Complaints – This will take you to a list of complaints that came in during the last 30 days and are not yet resolved.
+If you opt to converse with the reviewer then this open complaint will change to proposal.

 All Reviews – This takes you to a page displaying all the reviews that do not fall into the open complaints or closed complaints category.
 Both negative and positive reviews will be appearing in this list.
 Negative comments appearing here are the ones in which the reviewer opted out of CRP resolution process.

 If you wish to respond to any of the comments displayed here, you can only use the public rebuttal option.

 We do not charge any fees for accessing this system.
 Instead, we require you to use our testimonials widget on your company’s official website.
 This widget pulls positive reviews from your customers posted on HomeWarrantyReviews.com and displays them on a page of your choice.
 However, if you do not wish to use this widget, kindly contact us for other options.

 To begin participating in this service, kindly send an email to email@example.com.